|Nutritional Guidelines (per serving)|

 Lightly flour your work surface and roll one of the dough pieces into a large rectangle.
 As you roll the dough out, lift it up frequently and turn it to keep it from sticking to your work surface.
 Make the dough as thin as you can.
 The thinner the crackers are, the flakier and tastier they are.

 Use a pizza cutter or butter knife to cut the dough into 1 1/2-inch square crackers.
 If you have odds and ends of dough left, you can try to form it into a ball to roll out, or just make a batch of misshaped crackers.

 Place the cut crackers on the baking sheet and continue the same process with each ball of dough.

 Bake the crackers on the baking sheet lined with parchment paper until crisp and lightly browned, about 10 minutes.

 Cool and then store in an airtight container.

-- To add extra flavor and texture, try sprinkling coarse sea salt or seeds, such as poppy seeds or sesame seeds, on the top of the crackers prior to baking.
+- For added flavor and texture, try sprinkling coarse sea salt or seeds, such as poppy seeds or sesame seeds, on the top of the crackers prior to baking.

 - For another variation, experiment with the ratios of white to whole wheat flour (keeping the same amount the recipe calls for).
 You can use only one type or a mix of the two and see how the results differ.
 Note the ratio prior to baking so you can easily recreate it.

-- If you don't plan on making the full batch, the cracker dough should be wrapped tightly in plastic and can be frozen.
+- These homemade crackers are tasty on their own, as part of a cheese plate, or dipped into hummus or other dips.
+If you don't plan on making the full batch, the cracker dough should be wrapped tightly in plastic and can be frozen.
 Fully defrost the dough and then follow the rolling and baking instructions.